PrithivirajDamodaran/Alt-ZSC/README.md

 '''
 ```

-- If Alt-ZSC is not based on NLI/XNLI (unlike ZSC) why does it support hypothesis templates?
+- **If Alt-ZSC is not based on NLI/XNLI (unlike ZSC) why does it support hypothesis templates?**
-- [Ans] Longer fluent sentences with context offer a nice prefix to the labels, it gives developers an option to squeeze better scores if needed (as per the CLIP paper, see below).
+- Longer fluent sentences with context offer a nice prefix to the labels, it gives developers an option to squeeze better scores if needed (as per the CLIP paper, see below).
 So feel free to use when you see fit.

 ```python
 preds = zstc(text="Do dogs really make better pets than cats or hamsters?",